-Breaking News | Christmas Celebrated Under Pandemic’s Shadow
+Breaking News | Christmas celebrated under pandemic’s shadow

 Germany has been forced to cancel its famous Christmas markets, while in Kuwait, churches were closed until January 10 despite being home to a large Christian community.

-For many, the isolation that has defined the past year will continue into Christmas Day and beyond — such as in Belgium, where residents are largely limited to welcoming a single visitor.
+For many, the isolation that has defined the past year will continue beyond Christmas Day — such as in Belgium, where residents are largely limited to welcoming a single visitor.

-Britons, meanwhile, were cut off from swathes of the world due to the emergence of a new COVID-19 strain.
+Britons, meanwhile, were cut off from swathes of the world due to the emergence of the new Covid-19 strain.

 Some UK border restrictions have been temporarily relaxed for the holidays, but thousands from other European countries are still stranded in England.